LightWave888/Research-Repo/My_Reflections.md

 *_I keep having issues with VS Code_*
 Found out I shouldnt just push the PLAY button and actually push the drop down instead.
 Then found out can click in the terminal, push and enter.
 Even easier!
 Working well now!

+## Starting to use Github more
+I feel like i'm finally getting in the flow a bit of using this tool.
+Have created a number of repositories with all my ideas, and feel like just getting them into here is going to help get them into reality!